Tcpdump Command in Linux

 Once ten files are generated, the older files will be overwritten.

 tcpdump only during troubleshooting issues.

 If you want to start

-tcpdump on a specific time, you can use a cronjob.
+tcpdump at a specific time, you can use a cronjob

 tcpdump doesn’t have an option to exit after a given time.
 You can use the